MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-delete-reorder.md

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the label that you want to delete, disable, or reorder applies to all users, do one of the following from the **Policy:Global** blade.
+2. If the label that you want to delete, disable, or reorder applies to all users, do one of the following from the **Policy: Global** blade.

     - To delete a label: Right-click or select the context menu (**...**) for the label that you want to delete, click **Delete this label**, and click **Yes** to confirm.
 Then click **Save**.